En español | Which vaccines are available and who can get them?

 You may need your vaccine card to schedule a third vaccine dose, for certain immunocompromised people, or a booster shot.
 You may also need it for certain kinds of travel or other activities, so keep it in a safe place.
 You can take a photo of it with your smartphone for your own records.
 Experts say that posting a photo of your card to social media could make you vulnerable to identity theft.

 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact your state health department to request a replacement card or a copy of your record.

-This guide, originally published Jan.
-5, 2021, was updated on June 24, 2022, with new information about vaccines for children.
+Editor's note: This guide was updated on Sept.
+7, 2022, with new information about reformulated boosters.